Daisuke Nasu

-Daisuke Nasu (那須 大亮, Nasu Daisuke) is a Japanese retired football player who last played for Vissel Kobe.
+Daisuke Nasu (那須 大亮, Nasu Daisuke) is a Japanese football player who plays for Iwate Grulla Morioka.

 Playing career

 Nasu was born in Minamisatsuma on 10 October 1981.
-When he was a Komazawa University student, he joined J1 League club Yokohama F. Marinos in 2002.
-Although he is originally a center back, he became a regular player as defensive midfielder under new manager Takeshi Okada from 2003 and was selected Rookie of the Year award in 2003.
-Marinos won the champions for 2 years in a row (2003-2004).
+When he was a Komazawa University student, he joined the J1 League club Yokohama F. Marinos in 2002.
+Although he was originally a center back, he became a regular player as defensive midfielder under new manager Takeshi Okada from 2003 and was selected Rookie of the Year award in 2003.
+Marinos won the champions for two years in a row (2003 and 2004).
 However his opportunity to play decreased from 2006.
 In 2008, he moved to Tokyo Verdy.
 He played as regular player as his originally position, center back.
 However Verdy finished at the 17th place and was relegated to J2 League.
 In 2009, he moved to Júbilo Iwata.
-He played as regular player as center back in 2009 and as defensive midfielder in 2010.
+He played as regular player as center back in 2009 and as a defensive midfielder in 2010.
 Júbilo also won the champions in 2010 J.League Cup.
 He also played as left side back from summer 2011.
 In 2012, he moved to Kashiwa Reysol.
 Although his opportunity to play decreased, he played many matches side back and center back.
 Reysol also won the champions in Emperor's Cup.
 In 2013, he moved to Urawa Reds.
 He became a regular center back and scored 9 goals in 2013 season.
 He was also selected Best Eleven award in 2013.
 From 2016, his opportunity to play decreased behind new player Wataru Endo.
 In 2018, he moved to Vissel Kobe.

-Nasu retired at the end of the 2019 season.
+Nasu retired at the end of the 2019 season and became a YouTuber since then.